 5 advanced tips for designing a best-in-class value proposition

-Because innovating without purpose, according to Nils Fonstad, a research scientist at MIT, results in products and services that are like “fondue sets—nice to have, but adding little if any value to the organization.”
+Nils Fonstad, a research scientist at MIT, has suggested that innovating without a purpose results in products and services that are like “fondue sets—nice to have, but adding little if any value to the organisation.”

 Successful innovation is tied to effective (i.e., validated, iterated, and refined) value propositions.